DataDog/integrations-core/teamcity/README.md

 ### Metrics

-The Teamcity check does not include any metrics.
+See [metadata.csv][14] for a list of metrics provided by this check.

 ### Events

-Teamcity events representing successful builds are forwarded to Datadog.
+TeamCity events representing successful and failed builds are forwarded to Datadog.

 ### Service Checks

-The Teamcity check does not include any service checks.
+See [service_checks.json][15] for a list of service checks provided by this integration.

 ## Troubleshooting